uvarc/rc-website/content/userinfo/ivy.md

 ## Storage

 Ivy VM has a pool of over 2 petabytes of Network Attached Storage shared amongst users.
-A PI specifies the storage space he’d like to have when requesting access to Ivy.
-Virtual machines do not come with disk storage of their own.
+A PI specifies the storage space s/he would like to have when requesting access to Ivy.
+Virtual machines do not come with any significant disk storage of their own.

 - - -